Aikku93/ulc-codec/FormatSpecs.md

 Each block always starts with a window control code before any coefficients are coded (this is considered the header).
 This controls the window lengths and shapes, and is explained in the `Block header` section.

 NB: The encoder is expected to handle all scaling, such that the inverse transform needs no scaling whatsoever (not even MDCT normalization).
-The result is that all coefficients are in the range ```|x| <= 1.0```.
+The result is that all coefficients are in the range ```|x| <= 4/Pi``` (where 4/Pi is the p=1 limit of the MDCT matrix as N approaches infinity).

 ### Block header
 ***